 This Chocolate Pound Cake is rich, dense, super moist and full of chocolate flavor.
 Finish with our quick and easy glaze and serve with fresh berries for a simple yet decadent dessert.

 This homemade Chocolate Pound Cake uses cream cheese and cocoa powder, along with classic pound cake ingredients, to create a perfectly moist cake with rich chocolate flavor.
 Top with the simple sugar glaze included in the recipe below and serve with whipped cream, fresh berries or even a scoop of ice cream.

 If you are a serious chocoholic, you could even nix the sugar glaze and top with this chocolate ganache or chocolate buttercream.
 Or, bake the pound cake and then cut into cubes and use it in a parfait or trifle.
 Check out our answers to frequently asked questions, follow our step-by-step directions, and let us know what you think.

-Ingredients in Chocolate Pound Cake
+Ingredients in Chocolate Pound Cake with Cream Cheese

 - Butter - make sure you use real butter and not margarine.
 Your butter should be soft so it’s best to pull it out to room temperature in advance.
 If you forget, you can microwave it for about 10 seconds at a time until softened but not melted.